49–55. Derivatives of tower functions (or g^h) Find the derivativ... | Study Prep in Pearson+

 1

-Step 1: Recognize that the function f(x) = (\sin x)^{\ln x} is a tower function of the form g(x)^{h(x)}.
-To differentiate it, use the logarithmic differentiation technique.
+First, recognize that the function f(x) = (4 sin x + 2)^cos x is a tower function, which can be expressed in the form g(x)^h(x).
+To differentiate this type of function, use the logarithmic differentiation method.

 Verified video answer for a similar problem: